Carrefour lifts capital spend as European consumers revive

 PARIS Carrefour (CARR.PA) is stepping up its multi-billion euro investment in store improvements, hoping to cement a turnaround as yearly results showed it was already benefiting from signs of a recovery in consumer spending across Europe.

-Posting higher 2014 profits as a revamp of its European hypermarkets started to pay off, the world's second-largest retailer said it would invest between 2.5 billion euros (1.8 billion pounds) and 2.6 billion in 2015 on renovating and expanding stores, including those of recently acquired French chain Dia.
+Posting higher 2014 profits as a revamp of its European hypermarkets started to pay off, the world's second-largest retailer said it would invest between 2.5 billion euros ($2.8 billion) and 2.6 billion in 2015 on renovating and expanding stores, including those of recently acquired French chain Dia.

 This compares with 2.4 billion spent last year on renovating stores in France and Brazil and improving IT and logistics.